Gato-class submarine

 The Gato class of submarines were built for the United States Navy and launched in 1941–1943.
-Named after the lead ship of the class, USS Gato, they were the first mass-production U.S. submarine class of World War II.
+Named after the lead ship of the class, USS Gato, they were the first mass-produced U.S. submarine class of World War II.

 The Gatos, along with the closely related Balao and Tench classes that followed, accounted for most of the Navy's World War II submarines; they destroyed much of the Japanese merchant marine and a large portion of the Imperial Japanese Navy.
 In some references, the Gatos are combined with their successors, especially the Balao class.

 Gato's name comes from a species of small catshark.
-Like most other U.S. Navy submarines of the period, boats of the Gato class were given the names of marine creatures.
+Like most other U.S. Navy submarines of the period, ships of the Gato class were given the names of aquatic creatures.

 Design

 AA-1 class and V-boats

-The Gato-class boats were considered to be fleet submarines, designed to operate as adjuncts to the main battle fleet, based on standard-type battleships since World War I. They were to scout out ahead of the fleet and report on the enemy fleet's composition, speed, and course, then they were to attack and whittle down the enemy in preparation for the main fleet action, a titanic gun battle between battleships and cruisers.
+The Gato-class ships were considered to be fleet submarines, designed to operate as adjuncts to the main battle fleet, based on standard-type battleships since World War I. They were to scout out ahead of the fleet and report on the enemy fleet's composition, speed, and course, then they were to attack and whittle down the enemy in preparation for the main fleet action, a titanic gun battle between battleships and cruisers.
 This was an operational concept born from experience in World War I. To operate effectively in this role, a submarine had to have high surface speed, long range and endurance, and heavy armament.
 Limitations in submarine design and construction in the 1920s and 1930s made this combination of qualities very difficult to achieve.
 The U.S. Navy experimented constantly with this concept in the post-World War I years, producing a series of submarines with less than stellar qualities and reliability, the AA-1 class (also known as the T class) and the V-boats, of which V-1 through V-3 were an unsuccessful attempt to produce a fleet submarine.